Donations still being accepted!

-Phase 1: $1.774 million will renovate the Stadium Field
+Phase 1: $1.774 million was used to renovate the Stadium Field

-During this phase we will also resurface the track area.
-The $285,00 for this work has already been approved and appropriated in the Town of Shrewsbury’s Municipal budget.
-The work will be completed once the artificial turf is in place to minimize any disruption to the new track surface.
+During this phase, we also resurfaced the track area.
+The $285,00 for this work was already approved and appropriated in the Town of Shrewsbury’s Municipal budget.
+The work was completed once the artificial turf was in place to minimize any disruption to the new track surface.

-Our high school sports teams have severely limited access to our existing natural grass fields and youth teams are denied any access at all in order to protect the fields.
+Our high school sports teams had severely limited access to our existing natural grass fields and youth teams were denied any access in order to protect the fields.

-Additionally, both during and after rain or snow, these fields are often closed.
-Many teams are bused to neighboring schools, at a significant cost to the Athletic Department, to hold games or practices on artificial turf.
-Improving the current natural grass field will not change this situation.
-Artificial turf is the only solution that provides adequate access for the number of teams and athletes we have both at the high school and in the community.
+Additionally, both during and after rain or snow, these fields were often closed.
+Many teams were bused to neighboring schools, at a significant cost to the Athletic Department, to hold games or practices on artificial turf.
+Improving the natural grass field would not change this situation.
+Artificial turf was the only solution that provided adequate access for the number of teams and athletes we have, both at the high school, and in the community.

-What is the Town of Shrewsbury contributing to this project?
+What did the Town of Shrewsbury contribute to this project?

-The Town of Shrewsbury has approved and appropriated $285,000 to fund the resurfacing of the track.
+The Town of Shrewsbury approved and appropriated $285,000 to fund the resurfacing of the track.

-The entire community will benefit from having artificial turf fields.
-Shrewsbury High School athletic teams and student groups will have more practice time, more home games and be able to use the fields for physical education classes.
-Youth sports teams such as football, lacrosse and soccer, will have access for home games and be able to host jamborees and conferences, financially benefiting from gate fees and concession stand profits.
+The entire community benefits from having artificial turf fields.
+Shrewsbury High School athletic teams and student groups have more practice time and more home games.
+The high school is able to use the fields for physical education classes.
+Youth sports teams such as football, lacrosse and soccer, have access for home games and hosting jamborees and conferences; they will benefit financially from gate fees and concession stand profits.

-What impact do high school athletic fees have on this project?
+What impact did high school athletic fees have on this project?